NEURODIVERSE SEX THERAPY

 It is important to understand that there are two categories of issues that arise in sex therapy:

 Sexualized Issue: This is a non-sex related issue that shows up in the bedroom.
-Most of the issues listed above are good examples.
+Most of the issues listed above are good examples of a problem that is rooted in emotions or thinking that is impacting sex.

 Here are some of the practical steps that are introduced in therapy that may help neurodiverse couples: